In This Article

+Among the most important interior design questions, this is a popular one.
 So what do we mean when we say ‘interior design style’?

 After an exhaustive survey involving Livspace designers, we have identified 11 such styles of interior design in India that are popular among homeowners.
 And they are:

 Currently, when we say ‘contemporary interiors,’ we mean a home with clean lines, a subtle colour palette, and great priority given to natural light.
-Sophistication in simplicity sums up this trend

 #10.2: Indian Traditional